Tasin5541/portfolio/readme.md

      git push -u origin master
     ```
  - You're all set, now visit "username.github.io" to see your website
+ Note: You'll need to copy the `.git` file inside build folder and save it elsewhere.
+Everytime you update any information run `npm build` and copy the `.git` back into build folder before continuing with `git add .` and the rest of the commands.
+Remember to copy the `.git` everytime you run `npm build`

 # References 👏🏻